Current Lab Members (in order of appearance):

 Neil Sarna (NHS, Human Science ’17)

 Neil previously worked with Faraz Sohail to analyze if WRNexo plays a direct role in double-strand break repair.
 He also did some pilot studies investigating if DmBLM has a role in repairing simple DSBs.
-He will be attending Georgetown School of Medicine in the fall (M ’21).
+He is attending Georgetown School of Medicine (M ’21).

 Nina Eng (NHS, Global Health ’16)